• Nothing Found

 Value for Money

-The AirTrain JFK and MTA Subway run 24 hours a day, 7 days a week.
+The AirTrain and MTA Subway run 24 hours a day, 7 days a week.

 Where do I get the subway from?

-First, you’ll need to follow the signs in any of the terminals towards the AirTrain station and ride the train to Jamaica Station.
-From there, you can hop on the E subway line and journey straight into Midtown Manhattan, getting off at the Port Authority Bus Terminal.
+First, you’ll need to follow the signs from any of the terminals towards the AirTrain station and ride the train to Jamaica Station.
+From there, you can hop on the E subway line and journey straight into Midtown Manhattan, getting off at the 7th Avenue Terminal.

 Convenience